amueller/columbia-website/_comsw4995s20/home.md

 email the instructor about admission to the class.

-### Auditing the class
-If you are not able to enroll in the class, it's possible to audit the class (without showing up on your transcript - official audit credit requires enrollment).
-Once the class starts, you can email a CA to be added to courseworks to join the conversations.
-All the material will be posted publicly.
-If you are auditing the class, please *do not* submit any homework or sit in on exams.
-Homework submitted by auditing students will not be graded.

-### Auditing Applied Machine Learning
+#### Auditing Applied Machine Learning
-If you are not able to enroll in the course or would like to audit for other reasons, anyone interested will be added to the coursework and piazza platforms.
-Please email a CA to get yourself added.
-If you are auditing, your exams and homework will not be graded.
+If you are not able to enroll in the course or would like to audit for other reasons, anyone interested can get acces to the coursework and piazza platforms.
+Please email a CA to get yourself added once the class started.
+If you are auditing, your exams and homework will not be graded, and the class will not be included in your transcript.

 ### Description
 This class offers a hands-on approach to machine learning and data science.
 The